CESNET/cesnet_service_path_plugin/README.md

 - **Overlapping segment handling** with selection popups
 - **Status-based color coding** for visual identification

+## Topology Visualization

+### Overview (New in 5.2.1)

+The plugin includes interactive network topology visualization using Cytoscape.js, providing a graph-based view of your network segments, circuits, and their interconnections.

+### Features

+- **Automatic topology generation**: Topologies are automatically generated for segments and service paths
+- **Interactive graph visualization**: Pan, zoom, and hover over nodes to see details
+- **Multi-topology support**: When a segment belongs to multiple service paths, you can toggle between different topology views
+- **Clean visual design**: NetBox Blue themed styling with gradients and modern aesthetics
+- **Node information**: Hover tooltips display detailed information about locations, circuits, and segments

+### Where Topologies Appear

+Topologies are automatically displayed in:

+1. **Segment Detail Pages**:
+   - Shows segment topology with connected circuits and terminations
+   - If segment belongs to service paths, shows service path topology instead
+   - Multiple topology tabs if segment is part of multiple service paths

+2. **Service Path Detail Pages**:
+   - Shows complete service path topology
+   - Visualizes all segments in the path and their connections

+3. **Circuit Detail Pages**:
+   - Shows topology for segments associated with the circuit
+   - Displays service path topology if the segment belongs to a service path

+### Topology Components

+Topologies visualize:
+- **Location nodes**: Sites and locations where segments terminate
+- **Circuit nodes**: Circuits connected to segments
+- **Circuit termination nodes**: A-side and B-side terminations
+- **Edges**: Connections between nodes showing network relationships

+### Technical Details

+- Uses Cytoscape.js v3.28.1 for graph rendering
+- Client-side rendering for performance
+- Responsive design adapts to different screen sizes
+- Automatic layout algorithms for optimal node placement

 ## Financial Information Management

 ### Adding Financial Information